Quantifying entropy production in active fluctuations of the hair-cell bundle from time irreversibility and uncertainty relations: Introduction

-In this Letter, we introduce a hierarchy of bounds for the steady-state rate of entropy production based on measures of irreversibility of sets of mesoscopic observables.
+In this work, we introduce and put to the test a hierarchy of bounds for the steady-state rate of entropy production based on measures of irreversibility of sets of mesoscopic observables.
 We show that quantifying irreversibility can reveal whether a noisy signal is produced by an active process or by a passive system.
-We apply the theory to experimental recordings of spontaneous mechanical oscillations of mechanosensory hair bundles in an excised preparation from the ear of the bullfrog (\textit{Rana catesbeiana})~\cite{barral2018friction}.
-Our measures of irreversibility provide lower bounds for entropy production of active processes, as we demonstrate using a biophysical model for hair-bundle oscillations and experimental~data.
+We apply the theory to experimental recordings of spontaneous mechanical oscillations of mechanosensory hair bundles in an excised preparation from the ear of the bullfrog~\cite{barral2018friction}.
+Quantifying irreversibility from measurements of the bundle tip position, we obtain lower bounds for the entropy production of its spontaneous fluctuations.
+Finally, by means of uncertainty relations~\cite{barato2015thermodynamic,gingrich2016dissipation}, we show that tighter bounds of entropy production can be obtained if one also measures the mechano-electrical transduction current.

+The paper is organized as follows.
+In Sec.~\ref{sec:2}, we discuss generic properties of irreversibility and dissipation of mesoscopic nonequilibrium stationary states, and describe a method to quantify irreversibility from the statistics of a single stochastic variable.
+In Sec.~\ref{sec:3}, we provide estimates of irreversibility from experimental measurements of hair-bundle fluctuations.
+In Sec.~\ref{sec:4} we compare the one-variable irreversibility estimates with entropy production obtained from numerical simulations of a stochastic model of active hair-bundle fluctuations.
+In Sec.~\ref{sec:5}, we use thermodynamic uncertainty relations to predict how much entropy production can be estimated by having access to the motors hidden state.
+Finally, in Sec.~\ref{sec:6} we discuss our main findings and conclude the paper.
+Mathematical derivations, details on experimental data analysis and on biophysical modelling are provided in the Appendices.